-In 1997, Austin “Pete” Okie and his family provided financing and other assistance to establish a TNC Preserve along the banks of the Indian River in Sussex County.
-Today these lands and waters comprising 403 acres are now our Bullseye Ferry Landing Preserve.
+In 1997, Austin “Pete” Okie and his family provided financing and other assistance to establish a TNC preserve along the banks of the Indian River in Sussex County.
+Today these 403 acres of lands and waters comprise the Bullseye Ferry Landing Preserve.

-Shortly thereafter that year, Pete and his family further demonstrated their faith in TNC by placing their farm in Conservation Easement with us.
-In doing so, the chapter established our first Conservation Easement in the state paving the way for use of this creative tool in conservation to expand our work by another 8 easements protecting 1,344 acres of some of Delaware’s best natural habitats.
-Because of their efforts, The Conservancy recognized the Okie family as national Conservation Heroes during its 50 anniversary.
+Soon after, Pete and his family placed their farm under conservation easement with TNC.
+It was our first conservation easement in the state, paving the way for use of this creative tool to expand our work by another 8 easements protecting 1,344 acres of some of Delaware’s best natural habitats.
+Because of their efforts, TNC recognized the Okie family as national Conservation Heroes during our 50 anniversary.

-In 2007, the Conservancy again worked with Pete Okie in protecting an additional 118 acres of family lands.
-After TNC established permanent protections for the property, the land was transferred to the state of Delaware which established the Marian R. Okie Memorial Wildlife Preserve at Poplar Thicket, now open to the public for visitation.
+In 2007, TNC again worked with Pete Okie to protect an additional 118 acres of family lands.
+After TNC established permanent protections for the property, the land was transferred to the State of Delaware which established the Marian R. Okie Memorial Wildlife Preserve at Poplar Thicket, now open to the public for visitation.